 - Prophase –

-The nuclear division (mitosis) Begins with prophase.
+The nuclear division (Mitosis) Begins with prophase.
 The important events during this phase are given below:

 A. Nuclear Changes –